How to Resolve Ambiguous Language in Wills and Trusts

 What If Ambiguous Language Causes a Gift to Fail?

-If the court cannot successfully resolve the ambiguous terms of a will or trust through examining the other parts of the document and extrinsic evidence, then the court may deem the gifts being made through the ambiguous terms “failed gifts,” which become a part of the decedent’s estate.
-In California, failed gifts will be distributed to the decedent’s heirs in accordance with the state’s intestate succession laws.
+If the court cannot successfully resolve the ambiguous terms of a will or trust by examining the other parts of the document and extrinsic evidence, it may deem the gifts being made through the ambiguous terms “failed gifts.”
+In California, failed gifts are distributed to the decedent’s heirs in accordance with the state’s intestate succession laws.